top of page

 Where is it?

-Orizon Center for Life & Creation is a beautiful, peaceful location near the town of Megala Chorafia (Aptera) on the island of Crete in Greece.
-It is reached by a 30-minute drive on the main highway from Chania International Airport, and two-hours drive from Heraklion. map
+Akrimios / Orizon Center for Life & Creation is a beautiful, peaceful location near the town of Aptera on the island of Crete in Greece, 20 min from the nice city of Chania.
+It is reached by a 30-minute drive on the main highway from Chania International Airport (CHQ), and two-hours drive from Heraklion.
+Orizon, the healing center, and Akrimios, the restaurant/hotel, are at the same location: Akrimios, Aptera 73003, Chania, Crete map

 When is it?

-June 27-July 1: Fundamentals of Chi Nei Tsang
+July 2-6: FUN: Fundamentals of TaoTouch Chi Nei Tsang

 *Arrival/departure listed is for the whole retreat.
 You are welcome to join for just a portion thereof.